Duniyadari

-The film was theatrically released on 19 July 2013.
-It was a commercial success, as the film grossed over ₹32 crore at the box office.
-This is the only Indian film of the decade (2010–2020) which completed 50 weeks in cinemas and had the most collection at the box office for a film in Marathi, a record broken by Timepass and soon after by Lai Bhaari (both in 2014), and by Sairat in 2016.
-The film was remade in Kannada in 2017 as Noorondu Nenapu, and in Gujarati in 2023 as Duniyadari.
-Film Won MFK Award for Favourite Film.
+The film was released theatrically on 19 July 2013 and emerged as a blockbuster, grossed over ₹32 crore (US$3.8 million) at the box office.
+It became the only Indian film of the decade (2010–2020) to complete a 50-week run in cinemas and was the highest-grossing Marathi film at the time.
+This record was later surpassed by Timepass.
+The film was remade in Kannada as Noorondu Nenapu (2017) and in Gujarati as Duniyadari (2023).
+It won the MFK Award for Favourite Film.

 Plot

 The film opens with grandmother Shirin with a streak of grey accompanying grandfather Pritam to Pune, grandchildren in tow.
 The story traces itself back to presumably the late 1970s (seen through the bell-bottom pants on the gentlemen and the polka-dot dresses and "Asha Parekh" salwar kameezes on the ladies).
 Nothing is spelt out, but each character and its relevance in the plot is unveiled through the narrative that revolves around Shreyas Talwalkar, a youngster in his early 20s from Mumbai, who is caught up in a bitter relationship with his father, Sudhir, and his mother, Rani.
 After scoring poor passing marks in graduation, Shreyas is forcefully admitted by his mother into the S. P. College in Pune for his post-graduation.
 After arriving in Pune, Shreyas finds his accommodation in a college hostel and encounters the rowdy and notorious Digambar Shankar Patil, also known as Digya, and his hangout gang consisting of Ashkya, Nitya, Sorry, Shree and Umya, a bunch of hooligans.
 Digya is in relationship with his long-time neighbourhood friend, Surekha Bhate, who is also a part of the gang.
 The hangout gang members add vibrant colours to the otherwise disturbed life of Shreyas, who is from a rich family but is deprived of love and friendship.
 A do-gooder standing tall for friendships, Shreyas becomes the voice of reason for the rustic gang of the creepy Saainath Dedgaonkar, also known as Saai, who is Digya's archrival and the son of a local politician, Diwakarrao Dedgaonkar.